 We also perform a set of robustness checks in Table C.1 of Appendix C. First, to address endogeneity concerns about the population variable (Duranton and Turner, 2011), in Panel A we follow the pooled strategy and estimate Equation (1) instrumenting the population variable with two time-invariant instruments: the average temperature and the average precipitation of the FUA.
 In column 1 we only instrument population, in column 2 we simultaneously instrument the two endogenous variables.
-In both cases, the the associated First-Stage statistics are above and close to the Stock and Yogo (2005)'s critical values, respectively.
-Furthermore, the OLS and LIML results are in line with those in columns 2 and 7 of Table 3.
+In both cases, the associated First-Stage statistics are above and close to the Stock and Yogo (2005)'s critical values, respectively.
+Furthermore, the OLS and LIML results are in line with those in columns 2 and 7 of Table 39.

 Second, we are worried that some country specific shocks may have affected both the evolution of highways and congestion at the country level.
 To allow the countries to have different time trends, in Panel B we follow the panel fixed-effect strategy and estimate Equation (2) adding country-specific linear trends in columns 3 and 4.
 Both OLS and LIML results hold.
+To test for the possible impact of the European Union integration process, we have introduced a time dummy to control for the year in which each country was part of the EU.
+The results remained the same.